heatblazer/udp-tcp-daemon/README.md

     08.11.2016: added new concept for swapping files when size or time reach limit.
     08.11.2016: refractory and good coding practices added.
-    08.11.2016: started implementation of QWav based on Qt and QFile
+    08.11.2016: started implementation of QWav based on Qt and QFile 08.11.2016: implemented and tested QWav.
+Will use it in the future.

 ***
 <ilianzapryanov@abv.bg>